gdnathan/gdnathan/README.md

 ### Hi there, I'm Erudyx! 👋

 My name is Nathan.
-I'm a software developper, currently studying at Epitech, in France!
+I'm a software developer, currently studying at Epitech, in France!

 ## &#x1f4c8; GitHub Stats